 ISO/IEC WD 24772-8, Programing languages - Avoiding Vulnerabilities in Programming Languages - Part 8: Vulnerability descriptions for programming language Fortran.
 This is the Part for language specific vulnerabilities for Fortran, following the project split of project 22.24772.
-Under development.
+Document is under final editing before submission for DIS ballot.